sagemath/sagewiki_to_gh-2022-10-10/sage-mode.md

 == Special Update/Build Instructions ==

-sage-mode (version 0.6) is an optional package, so {{{sage -f sage-mode-0.6}}} should work.
-You may use the newer version 0.7 below, or the experimental [[http://boxen.math.washington.edu/home/iandrus/sage_mode-0.8.spkg]], or follow development directly from the repository at[[http://bitbucket.org/gvol/sage-mode]].
+sage-mode (version 0.7) is an optional package, so {{{sage -f sage-mode-0.7}}} should work.
+You can also use version 0.9.1 [[https://bitbucket.org/gvol/sage-mode/downloads/sage_mode-0.9.1.spkg]], or follow development directly from the repository at [[http://bitbucket.org/gvol/sage-mode]].

 [[attachment:sage-mode-0.7.spkg]]